Charged Up! podcast: The reason behind poor credit

 Hoff: Get some willing participants, almost like medical studies or something.

-Hoff: So you have a little bit of a free pass that people totally know what they’re getting into, that they could end up not being a successful product but they get to be a part of something that could potentially be better and then afterwards the CFPB or whatever federal authority could decide if maybe the regulations are too severe.
+Hoff: So you have a little bit of a free pass that people totally know what they’re getting into, that they could end up not being a successful product but they get to be a part of something that could potentially be better and then afterward the CFPB or whatever federal authority could decide if maybe the regulations are too severe.

 Schneider: Exactly.
 People talk about it as a sandbox.
 In the U.K, they started with this idea of having a sandbox in which to practice something and see if it worked.
 But if you think about our disclosure for example, like financial services disclosures, they are awful.
 Who are reading those things?
 And they’re long with tiny fonts because of the regulatory expectation about what consumers will be told.
 So you could envision in this sandbox experimenting with easier faster larger font disclosures.
 Like see as a result, people actually understand better the product that they are using.